-As a character in The Secret History recommends, pick up The Great Gatsby if you’re struggling to cross into dreamland.
+As a character in The Secret History recommends, pick up The Great Gatsby if you’re struggling to fall asleep and cross into dreamland.

 5. His Dark Materials by Philip Pullman

-I recently decided to read Philip Pullman’s His Dark Materials trilogy again, and it’s this book that has been helping me drift off to sleep lately.
+I recently decided to read Philip Pullman’s His Dark Materials trilogy again, and it’s this book that has been helping me to fall asleep lately.
 Read about Lyra’s adventures, mythical beasts and the beautiful aurora in the North as you wind down from the day and prepare for sleep.